markusjwetzel/laravel-datamapper/README.md

 You can set a `--generate_migrations` flag on create or update command.
 If so, this package will generate laravel migration files for all the database tables and save them to the default migrations directory (e. g. `database/migrations`).

-### Query Builder
+### Entity Manager

 As already mentioned the Laravel Data Mapper is an extension of the Laravel Query Builder, so you can use all methods of the query builder.
-You can get an instance of the data mapper by using the `EntityManager` facade or by using method injection:
+You can get an instance of the entity manager by using the `EntityManager` facade or by using method injection:

 ```php
 <?php